 Social Distancing - Visitors

-- Children and staff will be the only persons to enter inside the preschool area of the building during operating
+- In general children and staff will be the only persons to enter inside the preschool area of the building during

 Social distancing – parents